chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 # Chef Client Configuration

-Like Knife, `chef-client` must be configured with the proper authentication information.
+Like Knife, `chef-client` must be configured with the proper authentication information to connect to the Chef Server.

 Unlike Knife, the `node_name` is not a user, but the actual system's name for itself.
-Unless otherwise specified in `/etc/chef/client.rb`, the `node_name` is the value detected as the `fqdn` (fully qualified domain name).
+Unless otherwise specified in `/etc/chef/client.rb`, the `node_name` is the value detected by Ohai as the `fqdn` (fully qualified domain name).

 .notes We will talk more about authentication in Anatomy of a Chef run.

 # Chef Client Configuration

-The minimal configuration for `chef-client` in `/etc/chef/client.rb` to talk to the Chef Server is:
+The minimal configuration for `chef-client` in `/etc/chef/client.rb` to talk to the Chef Server:

     @@@ruby
     chef_server_url  "https://api.opscode.com/organizations/opstrain"
     validation_client_name "opstrain-validator"

 All other options will use default values, which are meant to be sane defaults.

+.notes "opstrain" here is the organization name, each organization will have its own value.

 # Chef Client Configuration